You’ve probably heard the term phantom pregnancy before. But do you know what it is and how it happens?

 Discover how to help support your dog during a phantom pregnancy, and why it’s important to avoid spaying her during this time.

-“A phantom pregnancy occurs when hormone levels in an unspayed female dog ‘tricks’ her body into thinking she’s pregnant when she’s really not” says Sophie.
+Phantom pregnancies, sometimes known as false pregnancy or pseudopregnancy, "occur when hormone levels in an unspayed female dog ‘tricks’ her body into thinking she’s pregnant when she’s really not,” says Sophie.

 This can cause physical and behavioural changes that owners may notice in their dogs.